 Advanced Visual FX (Virtual Production)

-In this Centre for Entertainment Arts (CEA) diploma, students will study numerous specializations in VFX, such as modeling, sculpting, texturing/surfacing, lighting, compositing, and FX.
+In this Centre for Entertainment Arts (CEA) diploma, students will study numerous specializations in VFX, such as modelling, sculpting, texturing/surfacing, lighting, compositing, and FX.

 Foundation in Entertainment Arts

-This Centre for Entertainment Arts (CEA) certificate program prepares you for advanced studies in animation, visual effects, or game design.
+This Centre for Entertainment Arts (CEA) certificate program prepares you for advanced studies in animation, modelling, visual effects, or game development.

 Digital Design Diploma